Proof of The TAP Free Energy for High-Dimensional Linear Regression with Spherical Priors at All Temperatures: INTRODUCTION

+Recent progress has advanced the theoretical understanding of the TAP free energy. \citet{qiu2023tap} derived asymptotic formulas in certain high-temperature regimes, while \cite{celentano2023meanfieldvariationalinferencetap} analyzed the local geometry of the TAP functional, establishing that the fixed points of Approximate Message Passing (AMP) correspond to approximate local maximizers.
+Nevertheless, these results do not provide a complete characterization of the variational landscape.
+This naturally leads to the central question: \begin{quote} \emph{How to characterize the global maximizers of the TAP free energy?} \end{quote}

+Addressing this question is not only of intrinsic interest in statistical physics and Bayesian inference, but also has implications for modern machine learning.
+In particular, whether the global optimizer of the TAP free energy correctly characterizes posterior means is an important question, especially due to its implications for score-based generative modeling \citep{song2021score,montanari2023posterior,cui2024sampling}.
+Thus, clarifying the behavior of TAP maximizers provides both a rigorous foundation for classical inference methods and contemporary relevance for generative modeling.

+The Thouless--Anderson--Palmer (TAP) free energy provides a refined variational principle that incorporates Onsager correction terms \citep{thouless1977solution,mezard1987spin}.
+Unlike purely algorithmic approaches, TAP defines an explicit objective that can be optimized by gradient-based methods, which is often regarded as providing greater robustness compared to AMP \citep{el2022sampling}.
+From a statistical perspective, global maximizers of TAP correspond to centers of high-probability states, thereby offering a geometric characterization of posterior clustering \citep{subag2017geometry,mezard1987spin,fan2021tap}.
+From a mathematical perspective, TAP free energies have become fundamental objects of study in probability theory, leading to rigorous formulations in spin glass models \citep{chen2020generalizedtapfreeenergy,subag2023tap} and underpinning major advances such as the resolution of the Ising perceptron capacity problem \citep{huang2024capacity} and Talagrand’s operator norm conjecture \citep{brennecke2023operator}.
+These developments demonstrate the broad significance of TAP as a unifying framework in statistical physics, Bayesian inference, and modern machine learning.

-A major open problem concerning the TAP approach for Bayesian linear regression is whether the global maximum of the TAP functional converges to the free energy of the system, since it is a step towards showing that the global maximizer corresponds to the posterior mean.
-As mentioned, the fixed point calculations in \citep{Krzakala2014} suggest a positive answer (see Conjecture~\ref{conj1} below), but a proof is lacking since the functional may have spurious local maximizers, let alone stationary points.
-The local maximizers of the TAP function correspond to states with exponentially small probabilities, which do not dictate the posterior mean \citep{mezard1987spin}.
+Despite these advances, in Bayesian linear regression an essential step remains to be established: whether the global maximum of the TAP functional converges to the true free energy.
+Constructing this equality would be an essential step toward showing that the global maximizer coincides with the posterior mean.
+Fixed point calculations of \citep{Krzakala2014} suggest a positive answer (see Conjecture~\ref{conj1} below), but a rigorous proof is difficult because the TAP functional is non-concave and may admit spurious stationary points.